School of Computer Science, University of St Andrews

 I am a Lecturer in Software Engineering in the School of Computer Science at the University of St Andrews.
 My main research interest is the development, operation and use of distributed systems, especially the ways in which such systems are integrated in and supported by socio-technical arrangements.

-This data has a wide range of potential applications and complements more traditional data such as those from surveys, population census programmes or healthcare incident data, to name a few examples.
+Such data have a wide range of potential applications and complements more traditional data such as those from surveys, population census programmes or healthcare incident data, to name a few examples.
 Using these new forms of data poses a range of challenges, from technical issues to analytical ones to ethics.

 In the past I have taught: